Configuring the Canada Post Addon

 page last edited on 28 December 2016

-Canada Post addon configuration settings are ported into X-Cart automatically after hitting the ‘Register’ button on the addon settings page.
+The addon Canada Post configuration settings are ported into X-Cart automatically after hitting the ‘Register’ button on the addon settings page.

 However, it may still be necessary to adjust some parcel characteristics afterwards or you may prefer to configure the addon manually.
 To do so hit the ‘Configure manually’ button on the addon settings page.
 You can access this page using one of the following methods:

-In the Store setup -> Shipping section of your X-Cart store’s Admin area select the Canada Post shipping method in the Settings tab:
+In the Shipping section of your X-Cart store’s Admin area (Store setup > Shipping), click the Add shipping method button.